RasoulZamani/E_Shop_FastAPI_PSQL_Docker/README.md

 ## About

-This code is implementation of simple e-shop as a task for Lagrange Co. in **FastAPI** framework. for ORM it use **SQLAlchemy**, and database is **postgresql**. more information of task can be seen in [task_deceleratiom](./doc_resource/task_deceleration.pdf)
+This code is implementation of simple e-shop as a task for Lagrange Co. in **FastAPI** framework.

+For ORM it uses **SQLAlchemy**, and database is **postgresql**.
+More information of task can be seen in [task_deceleratiom](./doc_resource/task_deceleration.pdf)

 ---

 ## Features

 In this app three models created in database:**Users, Product and Order**.
 You can see them in the app/db_models.py file.
-Each order contsind foreign key to user and products to implementing 1-to-many relationship between them.
+Order model contains foreign keys to user and products to implementing 1-to-many relationship between them.
-**pydantic schemas** used for validate inut and output of endpointd properly. these schemas can be found in app/schema_models.py file.
+**pydantic schemas** used for validate input and output of endpoints properly.
+These schemas can be found in app/schema_models.py file.

 ## Code Structure

 For better organization of the code, cruds (create, read, update and delete) related to each model was written in seprated file and gather together in `app/cruds` directory.
 Endpoints in similar way are in `app/routers`.
-Essential authentication functions are in `app/security.py` and database scripts written in `app/db.py` file.
+Essential authentication functions are in `app/security.py` and database scripts were written in `app/db.py` file.

 ---